swiftlang/swift-evolution/proposals/XXXX-package-manager-localized-resources.md

 will emit the following diagnostic:

 ```
-error: missing manifest property 'developmentRegion'; it is required in the presence of localized resources
+error: missing manifest property 'defaultLocalization'; it is required in the presence of localized resources
 ```

 #### Explicit Localization Resource in Localization Directory